mechatronics-RWTH/lexci-2/README.md

 The **L**earning and **Ex**periencing **C**ycle **I**nterface (LExCI) is a
 framework for reinforcement learning (RL) with embedded systems.
 It bridges the gap between established, traditional RL-libraries and embedded devices with their inherent limitations and unique requirements.
-Specifically, it utilises [Ray/RLlib](https://github.com/ray-project/ray) for training agents and [TensorFlow](https://github.com/tensorflow/tensorflow)/[TensorFlow Lite Micro](https://github.com/tensorflow/tflite-micro) to model their neural networks.
+In particular, it utilises [Ray/RLlib](https://github.com/ray-project/ray) for training agents and [TensorFlow](https://github.com/tensorflow/tensorflow)/[TensorFlow Lite Micro](https://github.com/tensorflow/tflite-micro) to model their neural networks.